Starfish-develop/Starfish/README.md

 add logic to be destroyed when current value of amplitude goes below the global kernel

+What if, instead of creating/destroying regions, we keep the number fixed after the burn in period?

 Good figure for paper will be a figure similar to fig 3 (correlations panel) for the regions.
 It will show the envelope (random draws) of the spectral line kernel around the strong residual.